Best Shampoo for Dry Hair and Scalp (2026 Guide)

 2) Moroccanoil Hydrating Shampoo — Best everyday, color-safe

-What it is: A widely loved daily shampoo that’s sulfate-, phosphate-, and paraben-free.
+What it is: A popular daily shampoo that’s sulfate-, phosphate-, and paraben-free.
 It’s built around glycerin, panthenol, and argan oil for slip and shine.

-Best for: Fine-to-medium, color-treated or heat-styled hair that feels dry and frizzy; everyday washing.
+Best for: Fine to medium hair that’s color-treated or heat-styled and tends to feel dry or frizzy; everyday washing.

-Good to know: Signature Moroccanoil fragrance; if you’re fragrance-sensitive, sniff first or choose Aveeno below.
+Good to know: It has the signature Moroccanoil fragrance.
+If you’re fragrance-sensitive, consider Aveeno below.

 We may earn a small referral fee